Construction Public Liability Insurance

 • Cover for defence costs and legal expenses (subject to policy terms).

-• Work carried out at clients’ premises and on public/highway sites.
+• Work carried out at clients’ premises, occupied buildings and public/highway sites.

 • Cover can be combined with employers’ liability and contract works insurance.